Therapy Type: Small Molecule (timeline)

 Condition(s): Alzheimer's Disease, Schizophrenia

-U.S. FDA Status: Alzheimer's Disease (Inactive), Schizophrenia (Inactive)
+U.S. FDA Status: Alzheimer's Disease (Discontinued), Schizophrenia (Inactive)

 ABT-126 is an α-7 nicotinic acetylcholine receptor (α7-nAChR) allosteric modulator that was being developed to treat cognitive deficits in schizophrenia and Alzheimer's disease.
 Cholinergic function declines in Alzheimer's, and currently approved acetylcholinesterase-inhibitor therapies modestly improve cognitive deficits in patients with AD by way of boosting cholinergic transmission.
 The rationale of α7-nAChR agonists was that they will enhance cognition without causing side effects associated with overactivation of other nAChRs or muscarinic AChRs.
 ABT-126 was initially developed by Abbott Laboratories.
 In January 2013, Abbott spun out its pharmaceuticals business into a new company called AbbVie.